SYQEL/OBS-Launcher/README.md

 ## Windows <a name="for_windows"></a>

-Copy and paste syqelOBS.bat to the directory  which contains OBS.
+Download and paste the syqelOBS.bat file into the directory which contains OBS source files.
 It usually is located in this path `C:\Program Files\obs-studio\bin\64bit`.
-If you want to access this file from your desktop, right click on the file -> Create Shortcut -> Desktop
+Then right click on the syqelOBS.bat file while in the source directory -> Create Shortcut -> Desktop

+From now on - when you click on the desktop shortcut you've just created you will launch OBS in "Extended Media Streaming" Mode

-If you want to start OBS with mic input support by using the command line, go to the same directory, open CMP or Powershell and write `./obs64.exe --enable-media-stream`
+Alternatively - If you want to start OBS with mic input support by using the command line, go to the same directory, open CMP or Powershell and write `./obs64.exe --enable-media-stream`

 ## MacOS <a name="for_mac"></a>